-NAB2U Monitou Construction C Grab the center handle to rotate the clip at any angle Grab a resize handle to resize the rectangle. - Notice the highlighted clip on the timeline, and the scrubber bar's position.
+INAB2U Image: Docs Grab the center handle to rotate the clip at any angle.
+Grab a resize handle to resize the rectangle.
+Image: Section of the sectio - Notice the highlighted clip on the timeline, and the scrubber bar's position.